KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/atomicdex-metrics.md

 </div>

-Optionally, follow the hint to add rate in the previous screen by clicking `Fix by adding rate()`, to get the following screen
+Optionally, follow the hint to add `rate` in the previous screen by clicking `Fix by adding rate()`.
+This results in the following screen.

 <div style="margin: 2rem; text-align: center; width: 80%">